 The 4 Kanban principles: A visual guide

 We have developed this visual guide to help you understand how Kanban method works and whether it will be useful for your organisation.
-Kanban is such a flexible agile method that it can be used on all types of work and different types of projects such as PRINCE2 projects, as long as the 4 principles are followed.
+Kanban is such a flexible agile method that it can be used on all types of work and different types of projects, as long as the 4 principles are followed.

 What is Kanban?

 Kanban is a highly visual work management method, developed in Japan in the late 1940’s by Toyota engineers.
 The word Kanban roughly translates in Japanese as “visual card”.

 By displaying cards on a board, a team can easily display a workflow to everybody involved in the team.
 The fundamental benefit of working in this way is that any disruptions to workflow are easily identified, and team members can collaborate to rectify issues before they get out of control.

 The approach also limits the amount of work in progress, thereby minimising any build-up of tasks which wastes time and money.